Introduction

 This may sound too simple.

-But simple things often work best.
+But simple things always work best.

 Real Example: A Busy Working Mother

-Let us take a real-life example style case.
+Let us take a real-life example-style case.

 I will call her Neha.